KittyCAD/modeling-app/docs/kcl/angledLineOfYLength.md

 	// The to point.
 	to: [number, number],
 },
+	// Tag identifiers that have been declared in this sketch group.
+	tags: {
+},
 	// The paths in the sketch group.
 	value: [{
 	// The from point.